tprouvot/Salesforce-Inspector-reloaded/README.md

 Use Salesforce Inspector with a Connected App
 -----
 If you enabled "API client whitelisting", Sf Inspector may not work anymore.
-To address the need of securing the extension usage, you can use a auth flow to get an access token linked to a connected app.
+To secure the extension usage, you can use a auth flow to get an access token linked to a connected app.

 1. Create a connected app.
 2. Set permissions and callback url. (chrome-extension://chromeExtensionId/data-export.html?host=mysandboxHost&)